ShaatLa/Animated-Models/README.md

-Animated-Models is the ARCore based android app with animated models.
+Animated-Models is the ARCore based android app with...
+Guess what?..
+Yep, animated models.